 The default under Style is Stop.
 That means Excel will not allow a number outside the range.
 If you change the Style to Warning Excel will display the error message as a warning, but it will allow the value to be entered if you wish.

-- 6. Leave the Style as Stop and click OK.
-You will see the Input message for cell B7. - 7.
-To see how data validation works, click B7, type 1, and tap Enter.
+Leave the Style as Stop.

+6. Click OK.
+You will see the Input message for cell B7.

+7. To see how data validation works, click B7, type 1, and tap Enter.